macaoui/macaoui.github.io/README.txt

 Brainteaser for all ages!
 Javascript game.

+Play it on www.makeanumber.com

-*** Concept ***
+### Concept
-Brainteaser using numbers and arithmetical operations.
-Different levels of difficulty allow to play with more or less operations and numbers.
-Young kids (4-5 years old) can start to play the very easy level; older kids and adults are usually challenged starting from the medium level.
+- Brainteaser using numbers and arithmetical operations.
+- Different levels of difficulty allow to play with more or less operations and numbers.
+	> Young kids (4-5 years old) can start to play the very easy level; 	> older kids and adults are usually challenged starting from the medium level.
-Some hints appear after some time to help the player.
+- Hints appear after some time to help the player.

-*** Technologies used ***
+### Technologies used
 HTML5 - CSS - Javascript
 Jquery - Bootstrap

-*** What to develop ***
+### What to develop
 - Challenge mode where one can play [10] games in a row and get a score
 - Possibility to define a custom level
 - Improve Graphical interface